abvsng/LinkShort-w-analytics/Backend/README.md

 ### Running the Application

-To start the server, run the following command:
+To start the server, run the following command from the `Backend` directory:

 ```sh
 npm start